Claiming Business Expenses

 101 or more hours = £26 per month

-An example of a fixed expense is that you work 70 hours at home per month; you can, therefore, claim 12 x £18 equals £216 per year.
+An example of a fixed expense is working 70 hours at home per month; you can therefore claim 12 x £18 = £216 per year.

 To claim a portion of your expenses, you must account for costs such as heating, electricity, council tax, mortgage interest, rent, and internet.
 Next, figure out the fraction that relates to your business activities.